JamesWTruher/PowerShell/docs/testing/TestRelease.md

 | FEATURE | Feature Test        |
 | E2E     | End-to-End Scenario |

-for xUnit tests, we need to create custom attributes
+for xUnit tests, we need to create similar custom attributes which can then be applied as substitutes for the `[Fact]` attribute.
+We should also build our own xUnit test runner to reduce the reliance on dotnet cli.

 ## STEX/LAB Interaction
 We currently have nearly 200 workflows covering our BVT through Milestone tests, as we move to a OSS release mechanism this will become onerous, as there is an expectation that we will continue to

-As set of tags should be u
+Since Pester can provide xUnit logs, we should

 The tests need to be grouped logically, so they can be easily found.
-Rather than having the tests co-located with the source code (because the sheer number of test artifacts will be rather larger than the source code which will cause difficulty in finding both *test* and *code*), we will create a file system structure CommandsAndProviders
+Rather than having the tests co-located with the source code (because the sheer number of test artifacts will be rather larger than the source code which will cause difficulty in finding both *test* and *code*), we will create a file system structure

+CommandsAndProviders

     Aliases